Solving for Nuclear Statistical Equilibrium

 "fe52","co55","ni56"])

-It has options of incorporating coulomb correction terms by let use_coulomb_corr=True, and return the solution of proton and neutron chemical potentials by return_sol=True.
+get_comp_nse() has options of incorporating Coulomb correction terms by setting use_coulomb_corr=True, and to return the proton and neutron chemical potentials by return_sol=True.

 comp, sol = nse.get_comp_nse(1e7, 6e9, 0.50, use_coulomb_corr=True, return_sol=True)